 - Fantasy Novel: Often 90,000-150,000 words

-Note: if you aim to publish a novel traditionally, keep your word count under 100,000.
+That said, if you aim to publish a novel traditionally, keep your word count under 100,000.
 Many agents set this limit for debut authors to minimize risks for the publisher.
 A longer book means higher printing costs.
 You have to prove you can move books before they’ll make that big investment.

-What if I’m Still Not Sure What Type of Book I’m Writing?
+What if I’m Still Not Sure?

 Start by making a list of all the books you have loved… the books that inspired you to write your own.
 Then, look for patterns.
 Even if you’re not sure you can identify each book’s genre, ask yourself: